Non-adiabatic dynamics of eccentric black-hole binaries in post-Newtonian theory: Radiation reaction

 \subsection{Lagrangian planetary equations}

 Once the expression for $\vec{a}_{\rm 2.5PN}$ is determined, the method of osculating orbits provides a suitable framework to derive the evolution equations for the orbital elements; these are known as either Lagrangian planetary equations or osculating equations.
-The broad strategy is to make use of Newtonian description of the dynamics (Sec.~\ref{sec:rr}) and solve Eq.~\eqref{arrgeneral} by promoting the quantities introduced in Eqs.~\eqref{spatial_kepler1}–\eqref{spatial_kepler4} to functions of time, treating $\vec{a}_{\rm 2.5PN}$ as a perturbation to the Newtonian two-body problem.
-Specifically, it assumes that, at any given time $t_{i}$, the system can be described by a Newtonian configuration characterized by a set of orbital elements $\mu^{\sigma}(t_{i}) = [p(t_{i}), e(t_{i}), f(t_{i}), \omega(t_{i})]$.
+The broad strategy is to make use of Newtonian description of the dynamics (Sec.~\ref{sec:rr}) and solve Eq.~\eqref{arrgeneral} by promoting the quantities introduced in Eqs.~\eqref{spatial_kepler1}–\eqref{spatial_kepler4} to functions of time, treating $\vec{a}_{\rm 2.5PN}$ as a perturbation to the Newtonian two-body problem \cite{poisson, 2004PhRvD..70f4028D}.
+Specifically, it assumes that, at any given time $t_{i}$, the system can be described by a Newtonian configuration characterized by a set of orbital elements

 Here, we drop the subscript K on these quantities because they are no longer constants of motion.
 Due to the perturbation, these elements differ from those describing the system at another time $t_{\rm j}$ (with $i \neq j$).
 Practically, one needs to solve the following set of equations to recover the evolution of the orbital elements

 where $\vec{r}$ and $\vec{v}$ are defined as in Eqs.~\eqref{def1} and \eqref{def2}.
 To this end, it is useful to express $\vec{a}_{\rm 2.5PN}$ in the basis introduced in Sec.~\ref{sec:rr}